SS Coya

-SS Coya is a 19th-century iron-hulled steamship on Lake Titicaca.
+SS Coya is a 19th-century iron-hulled steamship on Lake Titicaca in Peru.
 After a long history carrying freight and passengers she is currently a floating restaurant.

 History

 Peru already had two steamships on Lake Titicaca; Yavari and Yapura.
 Increasing traffic had outstripped their cargo and passenger capacities so the Peruvian Corporation, a UK-owned company that had taken over Peru's railways and lake shipping in 1890, ordered a much larger ship to supplement them.
 Coya, at 546 tons and 170 ft long, was the largest steamship on Lake Titicaca when she was launched in 1893.

 William Denny and Brothers of Dumbarton on the River Clyde, Scotland built Coya in 1892 in "knock down" form; that is, they assembled her with bolts and nuts at the shipyard, dismantled her into thousands of parts small enough to transport, shipped the parts to Lake Titicaca where she was reassembled with rivets and launched in 1893.